Thomas Hutchinson (1856-1938)

 His massive collection of books were disbanded in three waves.
 First, in 1905, a large part of his collection went to the auction house of Sotheby's.
 The sale helped finance his son's tuition.
 In June 1921, a second sale of 978 books were sold through Anderson and Garland Auctioneers, of Newcastle-upon-Tyne.
 The remainder of Thomas' collection was donated, by his descendants, to the Preston Park Museum in 1973.

-The story of how UPEI received two, possibly three, books from Mr. Thomas Hutchinson's personal collection remains a mystery.
+The story of how UPEI received three, possibly four, books from Mr. Thomas Hutchinson's personal collection remains a mystery.

 C. Barron, “Man with Lifelong Love Affair with Literature", Morpeth Herald, accessed 1 April 2016.